 The many reasons why parents and students choose Independence are as diverse as the school community itself!
-Whether the unparalleled academic program, the emphasis on pacing and personalizing student instruction or the joyous and supportive environment, one thought remains consistent: all appreciate the respectful and welcoming school culture.
+Whether the unparalleled academic program, the emphasis on pacing and personalizing student instruction, our unique Learning Applications (LeApps™) curriculum or the joyous and supportive environment, one thought remains consistent: all appreciate the respectful and welcoming school culture.
 Our exceptional faculty, powerful preparation for high school and a consistent commitment to inspiring independent learners are also reasons why families choose to invest in an Independence education.

 Read more, and you’ll find out exactly why you should consider choosing Independence…